 - 1 teaspoon fresh grated ginger

-Mix honey, lemon juice, and fresh ginger together in a medium sized, deep saucepan.
+Using a wooden spoon, mix together honey, lemon juice, and fresh ginger in a medium sized, deep saucepan with heavy sides and bottom.
 Heat to boiling over medium-low heat, stirring often to prevent burning.

 Using a candy thermometer, heat mixture to 300-310F/148-154C degrees, until it reaches the hard crack stage (If no thermometer, test the mixture by dropping some of it in a cold bowl of water and if it hardens, it's ready).